BioMedicalImaging-Core-NYUAD/smallanimalimaging-lab-documentation/docs/source/4-nVue-nVision/technology-overview.rst

 useful for high-throughput evaluation across experimental animals.
 In addition to native fluorescence imaging, **post-mortem immunohistochemistry** may be employed for enhanced sensitivity or when expression levels are low.
-IHC uses antibodies targeting the reporter protein (anti-GFP for GCaMPs) or a co-expressed fluorescent tag (e.g., mCherry, tdTomato), allowing high-resolution evaluation of cell-type specificity, transduction efficiency, and signal localization.
+IHC uses antibodies targeting the reporter protein (anti-GFP for GCaMPs) or a co-expressed fluorescent tag (mCherry, tdTomato), allowing high-resolution evaluation of cell-type specificity, transduction efficiency, and signal localization.
 Together, these validation approaches ensure that the chosen AAV construct and delivery parameters result in optimal, stable biosensor expression prior to GRIN lens implantation and chronic imaging.